Skip to Content

 Plan your trip to Albania

-We've put together some handy hints and tips to help you plan your own trip to Albania.
+We've put together some handy hints and tips to help you plan your own gay trip to Albania.
 Read on to find out everything the gay traveler should know before they go.

 Travel insurance: You never know when something might go wrong while traveling so we recommend ensuring you have adequate travel insurance before heading to Albania.
-We always use (and love) Heymondo Travel Insurance because their cover is so comprehensive and affordable.
+We always use (and love) Heymondo Travel Insurance because their coverage is so comprehensive and affordable.
 Plus, it's easy to make a claim online if the need arises.

 How to get there: You can get into Albania from many European cities by flying into the Mother Teresa International Airport, which is located about half an hour from Tirana.
 There is an airport bus and taxis to get from the airport to Tirana, although we would recommend a private transfer, as that means you can count on an English-speaking driver to be waiting no matter how late you arrive.